Dolores, Abra

+Etymology

+Formerly named as Bucao but in 1885, it was renamed Dolores in honor of the town's patron saint Dolores.

 History

 The place was called Bucao, named after the first Tingguian (Itneg) chieftain who settled in the place long before Spanish colonization.
 It used to be part of the Municipality of Tayum.
 In 1882, upon the recommendation of the parish priest of Tayum, Fr.
 Pío Mercado, and the Teniente Bazar of Bucao, Don Ignacio Eduarte, Bucao was created as a separate pueblo.
 In 1885, Bucao was renamed Dolores, to honor its patron saint, Nuestra Señora de los Dolores (Our Lady Of Sorrows).
 The first gobernadorcillo of the town was Don Rosalio Eduarte.